 Make sure to provide some information about yourself, however, keep everything on the professional level.

-- Always use a profile picture.
+- Always use a profile picture in your chat profile.
 People like to be treated like people and to be understood.
 One of the ways to ensure they feel like this while communicating with you is to add a photo to your profile.
 Seeing a person whom you’re talking to makes it easier to trust and thus, share their worries.

 - Avoid too much/too difficult jargon.
 Remember that your customers are not robots and sometimes they can be completely unfamiliar with your company’s product.
 So, make sure you explain and write everything in simple language without difficult terminology.

-- Avoid sending one-liner answers.
+- Avoid sending one-liner answers during the whole chat session.
 They don't lead to the advance of the conversation in any way.
 The answer should be brief and precise, but it also has to carry some sense for the conversation.

 Keep the customers informed

-Update your customers about the stage you’re at now and what you’re doing at the moment.
+Update your customers about the stage you’re at now and what you’re doing at the moment according to chat etiquette.
 It’s even better if you do it first, so the customer doesn’t have to ask you every time.

 - Answer as quickly as you can.
 If the customer has to wait for their problem to be solved because of its complexity, be sure to answer all their questions about the progress as quickly as you can.
 Just tell on what stage you are now and explain why do you require more time to provide the solution.

-- Update them regularly.
+- Update them regularly and keep connections with customers.
 Similar to the previous tip, update your customers about the stage you’re at now and what you’re doing at the moment.
 It’s even better if you do it first, so the customer doesn’t have to ask you every time.
 When it’s relevant, you also can provide additional reference information that will help the customer to trace the progress of their issue.
 It can be a ticket number of their request, for instance.
+Also, try to receive customer feedback at every stage of the conversation.

 Ask for help